SPACE "RPG" 85-89

 馃暪Each profession usually has a racial counterpart with the highest proficiency in it.
 Except Androids, members of every race can be trained in their skills by spending the game's currency.

-馃暪Each race has a different attitude and requires different approaches to peacefully end the negotiations.
-If all else fails, or if the player so wishes, the player-controlled ship may engage the aliens in combat, which is presented as overhead arcade action sequences.
+馃暪Depending on the communicator's skill, the player may conduct successful conversations by assuming different postures, requesting information, or answering questions posed by the aliens.馃暪Each race has a different attitude and requires different approaches to peacefully end the negotiations.
+If all else fails, or if the player so wishes, the player-controlled ship may engage the aliens in combat, which is presented as overhead arcade action sequences.馃暪Successful exploration of the galaxy and alien cultures will yield clues and new leads as to the fate of the Empire.

 馃暪The Amiga version adds an auto-mining command.
 The Genesis version has updated graphics and sound, and is different in several aspects: locations of minerals and artifacts are different; there are new weapons for the ship and upgrades for the terrain vehicle; landing on planets is no longer automatic and must be controlled manually to avoid crashing; terrain vehicle exploration is more realistic, with visible weather conditions and various terrain types slowing down the vehicle.